Clashes persist in Turkey's southeast; PKK militants killed in attack on police

-Turkish police fired tear gas and sprayed water on hundreds of people after they attempted to march toward the city center carrying the coffin of two Kurdistan Workers Party (PKK) militants killed in another incident this week.
+Turkish police fired tear gas and sprayed water on hundreds of people after they attempted to march towards the city centre carrying the coffin of two Kurdistan Workers Party (PKK) militants killed in another incident this week.

 The three were killed in clashes with special forces in Diyarbakir’s Yenisehir district after the PKK launched an attack on security forces, security sources said.